tadhgboyle/tab/README.md

 - Change user list to display deleted users (with toggle) & add an undelete function.
 (All for products as well).
 - Create user "pay out" page, which will be used to mark how much a user has paid off of their owing amount.
     - Track what payment method was used, as well as the transaction # + more details (depending on how they pay)
-- Staff Discount: check if purchaser is staff role and give % off (per item basis)
-    - Serialize so if it gets returned they get the discount back
 - Instead/as well as category limits, allow setting a hard limit per day/week.
     - Example: Make user with $35, and each day of the week they can spend max of $5
 - Stats: Income by week, month, most popular products etc (In text form on different page)